 - What do you understand by the use of credit for development?

 - What are the major causes of the exploitation of the consumer?

 - Describe the important consumer movements of India?

 - Elaborate upon the impact of globalization in the contemporary world.

 Also Read: Class 12 Economics

 Thus, we hope that this blog provided you with Economics Class 10 syllabus and important questions.
-Unsure about which stream to take after 10th?
-Reach out to our experts at Leverage Edu and we will guide you in choosing the right stream that fits your interests, preferences and career goals.
+Unsure about which stream to take after the 10th?
+Reach out to our experts at Leverage Edu and we will guide you in choosing the right stream that fits your interests, preferences, and career goals.